Once you’ve caught the beekeeping fever, the questions rush at you at once.

 The sugar-to-water ratios, though different, are still considered palatable.
 Mixing syrup for honey bees should be the least of your beekeeping worries.

 - White sugar (cane sugar or bakers sugar.
 The finer, the better)

 Mix the sugar and water in a ratio of 2:1.
 It’s two parts sugar and one part water.
 It’s thicker than the spring syrup.

 That’s because the fall-feeding syrup mimics the consistency of honey, while the spring syrup is more like nectar.
 You feed in the fall to help your bees store food for the winter.

 You make it thicker so that dehydrating it to the right moisture content is easier for the bees.

 Since you’ll be adding twice as much sugar in a single unit of water, it helps if you could heat the water first to help dissolve all the crystals.

 There are those that boil the water to kill any microbes in it to ensure it’s safe for the bees.

-Feeding bees sugar water in winter is usually done when the bees are low on honey.
+Feeding honey bees sugar syrup in winter is usually done when the bees are low on honey stores.

-If you approach a local beekeeper, they will tell you how much honey their bees require to make it through the winter.
+If you approach a local beekeeper at your beekeeping community, they will tell you how much honey their bees require to make it through the winter.